MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Objective functions take APSIM output (as a DataFrame) and return scalar values.
 You can define any number of such functions depending on the goals.
 If you have 3 objectives, then we expect 3 functions.
-Since apsimNGpy runner returns pandas data frame then we expect all objective computations to take a data frame.
+Since apsimNGpy runner returns pandas data frame then we expect all objectives computations functions to be tied to a data frame structure.

 .. code-block:: python